-Unless notified otherwise, the Contractor's and all Subcontractors' safety representative, superintendent, or supervisor is designated as the person responsible for implementing this written program.
+Unless notified otherwise, the Contractor's and all Subcontractors' safety representatives, superintendents, or supervisors are designated as the persons responsible for implementing this written program.

 PORTABLE GENERATORS

 - 1. Portable generators shall be grounded pursuant to manufacturer specifications. - 2.
 The placement of generators shall be such to minimize the build up of fumes in work areas. - 3.
 All generators shall be protected with GFCIs. - 4.
 Flexible cords shall be used only in continuous lengths without splice or tape. - 5.
 Sixteen (16) gauge extension cords are prohibited.